Restraints of Trade (NT)

-Clauses regarding restraints of trade in the NT are drafted in many different ways.
-With restraint clauses in employment contracts, most will only take effect after your employment ends.
-For example, the clause may stipulate that for a certain period after your employment you cannot approach, solicit or advertise to your former employer’s customers for business.
-Alternatively, it may prevent you from working for a competitor for a certain period of time, or it may prevent you from using or disclosing your former employer’s trade secrets.
+Clauses regarding restraints of trade can be drafted in many different ways.
+Restraint clauses in employment contracts usually only take effect after the employment ends.
+For example, the clause may stipulate that for a certain period after a person’s employment they cannot approach, solicit or advertise to their former employer’s customers for business.
+Alternatively, it may prevent a person from working for a competitor for a certain period of time, or it may prevent them from using or disclosing their former employer’s trade secrets.

-Generally speaking, the clause will only last for a certain period of time and within a particular geographical area; otherwise, a court may deem it unenforceable for not being reasonable (see below).
-A restraint of trade clause can also take effect during your employment; for example, stopping you from running a side-business that competes directly with your employer.
-If you are starting a new job and there is a restraint of trade clause in your proposed employment contract, you should discuss it with a lawyer.
+Generally speaking, the clause will only last for a certain period of time and within a particular geographical area; otherwise, a court may deem it unenforceable.
+A restraint of trade clause can also take effect during a person’s employment; for example, stopping an employee from running a side-business that competes directly with their employer.
+If a person is starting a new job and there is a restraint of trade clause in their proposed employment contract, they should discuss it with a lawyer.

 Restraints of trade in the NT may be unenforceable

 Under the common law, clauses stipulating restraints of trade in the NT are, as a general rule, void and unenforceable.
-This is because the law accepts you have the right to use your skills of your profession or trade as you see fit.
-However, restraint of trade clauses are enforceable if your current or former employer has a ‘legitimate interest’ to protect and the duration and scope of the restraint is ‘reasonable’.
-Your current or former employer has the onus of showing that this is the case.
-If they satisfy this onus, the onus then shifts on you to show why the clause is not in the public interest.
+This is because the law accepts that people have the right to use their skills, profession or trade as they see fit.
+However, restraint of trade clauses are enforceable if the current or former employer has a ‘legitimate interest’ to protect and the duration and scope of the restraint is ‘reasonable’.
+The employer has the onus of showing that this is the case.
+If they satisfy this onus, the onus then shifts on the emplyee to show why the clause is not in the public interest.